kuzzleio/documentation/src/sdk-reference/cpp/1/protocol/add-listener/index.md

 ---
 layout: sdk.html.hbs
 title: addListener
-description: Add a listener to an event
+description: Adds a listener to an event
 ---

 # addListener